 Do not beat or mix the batter until it is completely smooth.
 A few lumps are fine, just like pancake mix.
 Beating too much will make it tough.

 A good southern cornbread should always be tender!

-A cast iron skillet can be used to bake cornbread, but this recipe will need to be at least doubled to cook in anything larger than an 8-inch cast iron skillet.
-Using a cast iron skillet will result in a darker and crunchier crust.
+A cast-iron skillet can be used to bake cornbread, but this recipe will need to be at least doubled to cook in anything larger than an 8-inch cast-iron skillet.
+Using one will result in a darker and crunchier crust.

-To achieve a classic southern cast iron skillet crust, the skillet needs to be preheated in a 400 Degree F oven for at least 20 minutes.
+To achieve a classic southern cast iron skillet crust, the skillet needs to be preheated in a 400°F oven for at least 20 minutes.

 That skillet needs to be screaming hot before adding the batter.
 The pan must also be placed immediately into a hot oven for even baking since the batter on the bottom of that skillet has probably already cooked.

 If you go the cast iron skillet route, make sure that the pan is coated with a nice layer of butter, lard, or shortening before adding the cornbread batter.
-Most cooks add the fat the last few minutes of pre-heating the skillet in the oven.
+Most cooks add the fat in the last few minutes of preheating the skillet in the oven.